AttackOnJasper/University-notes/notes/aws/aws.md

 				* 1000 records per sec
 				* Data rate: 1 MB per sec
 			* Retention period: 24 hours to 7 days
+		* When data rate increases, need to increase the # of shards (resharding)
 * Features
 	* can capture, transform, and load streaming data into Amazon S3, Amazon Redshift, Amazon Elasticsearch Service, and Splunk
+* Order
+	* Cannot guarantee the order across shards
+	* Kinesis gives you the ability to consume records according to a sequence number applied when data is written to the Kinesis shard
+* Re-sharding
+	* enables you to increase or decrease the number of shards in a stream in order to adapt to changes in the rate of data flowing through the stream
+	* the number of instances does not exceed the number of shards
+	* one worker can process any number of shards

 ### Kinesis Firehose
 * reliably load streaming data into data lakes, data stores, and analytics tools